Multiconfigurational short-range on-top pair-density functional theory: INTRODUCTION

 We have in recent years developed MC-DFT hybrids\cite{fromager2007universality,hedegaard2018multiconfigurational} free of double-counting by exploiting range-separation of the two-electron operator as proposed by Savin.\cite{savin1995,savinbook} We denote these models in general MC \textit{short-range} DFT (MC-srDFT), and specifically CAS-srDFT if the wave function is of CAS type.
 A great advantage of these models is that \emph{all} wave function parameters, and thus also all density parameters, are simultaneously optimized, ensuring a fully variational model.
 Thereby, the model is straightforward to extend to time-dependent and time-independent properties through response theory.\cite{fromager2013,hedegaard2013,jorgensen2022} However, our previous open-shell MC-srDFT model\cite{hedegaard2018multiconfigurational} cannot correctly describe dissociation since the functionals are restricted to the maximum $M_S$ values within a given multiplet and no local spin (a problem they have inherited from regular KS-DFT).

 Describing multiplets correctly with the usual approximate functionals employed in Kohn-Sham DFT is another known issue, which is related to the failure to describe dissociation curves consistently.
 A solution to this issue was suggested by \citeauthor{ziegler1977calculation}\cite{ziegler1977calculation} who proposed to include a local two-electron density as a replacement for the spin density to incorporate a "correlated" description of the spin polarization.
 The quantity used was the so-called two-electron \textit{on-top pair density} which describes the probability of finding two electrons with opposite spins at the same point in space simultaneously.
-In later papers, several authors have also advocated using the on-top pair density.\cite{moscardo91_pdft,becke1995extension} More recently, these methods have seen a revival in combination with multi-configurational wave functions, perhaps most prominently instigated by the group of Gagliardi\cite{li2014multiconfiguration}, although other groups have also been active.\cite{gritsenko18-caspidft} The model devised by the Gagliardi group calculates the total energy as a non-variational correction, where the density and on-top pair density are extracted from an optimized CAS wave function.
+In later papers, several authors have also advocated using the on-top pair density.\cite{moscardo91_pdft,becke1995extension} More recently, these methods have seen a revival in combination with multi-configurational wave functions, perhaps most prominently instigated by the group of Gagliardi\cite{li2014multiconfiguration}, although other groups have also been active.\cite{gritsenko18-caspidft,ferte2019} The model devised by the Gagliardi group calculates the total energy as a non-variational correction, where the density and on-top pair density are extracted from an optimized CAS wave function.
 Thus, the method is non-variational.
-However, this constraint was recently lifted by the group of Delcey.\cite{scott2024variational} Since both the non-variational and variational formulations employ a Kohn-Sham-like energy expression rather than a CASSCF energy, the result is formally free from double-counting of the electron correlation.
+However, this constraint was recently lifted by the group of Delcey.\cite{scott2024variational}